OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Especially the ``slurmctld.log`` file on the controller machine may grow very big.

 Therefore you probably want to configure logrotate_ to administer your log files.
-On RHEL and CentOS the logrotate_ configuration files are in the ``/etc/logrotate.d/`` directory.
+On RHEL the logrotate_ configuration files are in the ``/etc/logrotate.d/`` directory.

 Manual configuration is required because the SchedMD_ RPM files do not contain the logrotate setup, see bug_3904_ and bug_2215_ and bug_4393_.
 See also the section *LOGGING* at the end of the slurm.conf_ page with an example logrotate script.

 First install the relevant RPM::

-  yum install logrotate
+  dnf install logrotate

 Create the following script ``/etc/logrotate.d/slurm`` which will rotate and compress the slurmctld_ log file on a weekly basis::